Understanding Personality for Clinical Professionals: The Enneagram’s 9 Points of View

 Support for better relationships and communication is a focus of the system, with the idea that discovering the “lens” through which we view the world is the first step in comprehending how others may experience it.
 Basic knowledge of the ‘Nine Points of View’ will help you to broaden your understanding and communication skills with others, in both your personal and professional life.

-These workshops can taken as a two-day immersive or a one-day to deepening course for those who have participated in previous Enneagram training.
+These workshops can be taken as a two-day immersive or a one-day to deepening course for those who have participated in a previous Enneagram training at Lewis & Clark.

 Friday, September 6th

 This workshop will provide an introduction of the Enneagram and is designed for those looking to incorporate the tool into their personal and clinical practice.

 Teachings will emphasize how this tool can be used for:

 - Deepening understanding of how clients’ personality styles relate to their problems, and

 - Helping clients who are ready for this system to gain meaningful insights and strategies for self-care

 Participants will receive an assessment tool and training materials enhancing the exploration of this personality typology that spans the human experience from psychological to spiritual development.

 The Enneagram and Your Clinical Practice: Deeper Understanding and Practical Applications